 For creating reports, Google Data Studio not only allows you to connect with Google products like Google Ads, Sheets, and Analytics, but also integrates with other data sources like PostgreSQL, SQL, MySQL, and MongoDB.

-In this article, you will learn how to perform a Google Data Studio MongoDB connection.
+In this article, you will learn how to set up a Google Data Studio MongoDB connector.

 What is Google Data Studio?